glowkeeper/P3D/docs/labs/week3Session2.md

 Finally, add a [_Reflection Probe_](https://docs.unity3d.com/Manual/class-ReflectionProbe.html) and transform it so it matches the size and shape of your room; it will subtly affect the reflective materials in the room so they look more natural.

 Your lamp should look similar to that shown in Figure 4.
+If it does not, ensure you have _Post Processing_ selected on your _Main Camera_.

 ![](./images/lampWithLight.png)